shaunmcgirr/shaun-mcgirr-dissertation/1-Preliminaries/software-requirements.md

 1. Preliminaries: rudimentary knowledge of GitHub.com

-2. Obtain: an ftp client and a large disk on which to store the raw data
+2. Obtain: an ftp client and a large disk on which to store the raw data.
+You need a relatively full-featured ftp client, like LFTP on Linux, or FileZilla on Windows/Mac.

 3. Unpack: R with some packages installed for manipulating the raw data stored as zip files